Wyre-Web/wws-php-react-playground/README.md

 # php-react-playground
-Playground for experimenting with PHP and React
+WWS playground for experimenting with PHP and React.